 Implementation of or evaluation against an existing C2M2 Program will leverage three Cybersecurity Capability Maturity Models:

 Our team may assist in performing GAP Analysis Assessments against one or more of these capability and maturity models or assist with engineering and implementing a complete compliance program for your IT and or OT networks.

 RTI can assist in creating Red Team programs for organizations that can run continuously or for a pre-determined duration.
-Traditionally Red Teaming extends anywhere from six (6) to 18 months, and includes physical security testing, social engineering, penetration testing, assessments, and a variety of other agreed upon activities to accomplish a specific goal.
-For example, successfully gain access to an executive’s office to plant a network attack devices.
+Traditionally Red Teaming extends anywhere from 6 to 18 months, and includes physical security testing, social engineering, penetration testing, assessments, and a variety of other agreed upon activities to accomplish a specific goal.
+For example, successfully gain access to an executive’s office to plant a network attack device.
 This may provide controls testing, configuration management testing and stress testing for infrastructure.

 Red team events may also aid in training and practice for SOC teams, HIRT teams, and function as demonstrations for engineers so they may gain a better understanding of what an attack on the infrastructure they are building may look like and to what length attackers may go to infiltrate applications and systems.

 RTI can assist with understanding how a business’s infrastructure may respond to a significant cyber-attack.
 Further, it may be prudent to have a third party evaluate what kind of a response plan is in place and how adequately it is, as well as how adequately it is performed during high stress events.

 A comprehensive security program includes not only preventative security architectures, but also robust detective and reactive controls.
 All of these work in concert to provide total system protection.

 Incident Response Preparedness includes: